surfergrl/sgs-gift-guide/testing.md

 The guide is also functional at [Surfergrl.co.uk](https://surfergrl.co.uk/gift-guide); the code is the same.

-## HTML run through W3C validator
+## HTML run through W3C validator https://validator.w3.org/

 ![Validator](assets/images/validhtml.png)

-Errors on index.html:
+Errors addressed on index.html:

 - A rogue link in the meta tags was removed.
 - Trailing slashes in void tags were being added by Prettier.
 This threw an 'info' in the validator: 'Trailing slash on void elements has no effect and interacts badly with unquoted attribute values'.
 I attempted configuring Prettier to stop this but was not successful as this affects other files badly e.g. Markdown files.
 It is a known issue with Prettier.
 - H3 elements inside labels were removed, with the labels themselves styled in the CSS instead.

-Validates with no warnings.
+Validates with no other warnings.

 ## CSS run through Jigsaw